Schools Behind Our River

 Students planting native trees.

-Te Ao Māori recognizes the need to consider the connectedness of all things including the past, present,reds and future.
+Te Ao Māori recognizes the need to consider the connectedness of all things including the past, present, and future.
 In considering how our future and our community could be impacted by climate change transitions we must consider where we have come from, as well as the wellbeing of current and future generations.
 This means we must take an inclusive approach to understanding our place and our heritage over time.

 The Trust will continue to look for opportunities to fund field trips that support the concept of tiakitanga – being a good guardian or steward of the land and waterways – for the wellbeing of current and future generations of New Zealanders.